giordi91/giordi91.github.io/content/post/hairExpansion.md

 Finally, I wanted to mention the new
-{{<target-blank "Nvidia Turing mesh shader" "https://www.youtube.com/watch?v=72lYVTlPfI8">}}, this shader offers unprecedented level of flexibility when it comes to geometry rendering and done in a GPU-friendly way, exploiting the GPGPU/Compute side of it.
+{{<target-blank "Nvidia Turing mesh shader" "https://www.youtube.com/watch?v=72lYVTlPfI8">}}, this shader offers unprecedented level of flexibility when it comes to geometry rendering and done in a gpu-friendly way, exploiting the GPGPU/Compute side of it.
-The main idea is that you generate work directly on the GPU, you can process chunks of triangles and dynamically decide to cull them, generates more etc. All this is done in parallel, and you are not limited by the input assembler anymore.
+The main idea is that you generate work directly on the gpu, you can process chunks of triangles and dynamically decide to cull them, generates more etc. All this is done in parallel, and you are not limited by the input assembler anymore.
 Main downside being it is only available through extensions, which makes integration in off the shelf engines like Unity a really high entry cost as an amount of work needed to integrate.
 I am really looking forward to trying it in my custom engine.